-BOG Regulation 3.007(5)(a) requires that the DA shall prepare and submit the data file to the Director of IRM, or the Director's designee, pursuant to the schedule set forth in the submissions section of the specification for each file.
-The BOG develops a calendar of due dates for each submission and provides this information in the annual Higher Education Summit/SUS Data Workshops and on the SUDS submission screens.
+BOG Regulation 3.007(5)(a) required that the DA shall prepare and submit the data file to the director of IRM, or the director's designee, pursuant to the schedule set forth in the submissions section of the specification for each file.
+The BOG developed a calendar of due dates for each submission and provided this information in the annual Higher Education Summit/SUS Data Workshops and on the SUDS submission screens.

-Extensive procedures are performed by the data owners during their data extraction and review, and by the OIPR during their data review and submission.
-Consistent communication between the OIPR and the data owners is critical to coordinate these procedures in order to meet the required deadlines.
+Extensive procedures were performed by the data owners during their data extraction and review, and by the OIPR during their data review and submission.
+Consistent communication between the OIPR and the data owners was critical to coordinate these procedures to meet the required deadlines.
 A Data Request System (DRS) was developed by the OIPR to facilitate communication, documentation and monitoring of data requests.
-In response to a prior audit action plan, OIPR implemented a Data Owner Certification Statement during the year in which each Data Owner would summarize the work performed, verify support was maintained, and certify the file was ready for submission.